lovehifi/addraudio/README.md

 ## #6 Plugin LMS
 Some plugins in the LMS are not too necessary; you can deactivate them to make your system run smoother.
 Additionally, there are plugins that can conversion of your audio files, such as SqueezeDSP.
 I advise you not to activate it unless necessary.

-Here are the plugins that I have activated as a sample:
+Here are the plugins that I have activated:

 - Additional Browse Modes
 - Advanced Tag View